 In print, there is no space before each opening parenthesis.
-In braille, a space is required following each abbreviated function name.
+In braille, a space is required following each function name.

-sin(35°) = Opposite/Hypotenuse
+$sin(35^\circ) = Opposite/Hypotenuse$

 In print, there is no space between sin and (35°) .
-In braille, a space is required following the abbreviated function name.
+In braille, a space is required following the function name.

 - 14.3.1 Spacing with Operation Symbols.
 In braille, an operation symbol is usually unspaced from the symbols which precede and follow it.
-However, when an abbreviated function name is followed by an operation symbol, a space is required. - ▶ tan · sin
+However, when a function name is followed by an operation symbol, a space is required. - tan · sin